linklab-uva/RACECAR_DATA/README.md

 All topics in the dataset are namespaced by their vehicle number.
 Each rosbag contains all sensor data available from the ego vehicle, and if a multi-agent label is included, it will be present as an `nav_msgs/msg/Odometry` topic named `local_odometry`.

-If additional namespacing or merging is required, a script is included in the racecar_utils folder called rosbag_merger.
+If additional namespacing or merging is required, a script is included in the racecar_utils folder called `rosbag_merger`.
 The inbuilt rosbag2 cli tools available in ROS2 Humble are also useful for performing bag merging and conversion.

 |Topic Name|Topic Type|Description|
 |----------|----------|-----------|